zcyy0/Long-horizon-agent-rl-craftax/README.md

 - **Held-out test set:** 80 worlds remain untouched for one final evaluation.

 Several apparent findings from early 10-world evaluations disappeared at 60 worlds.
 Those negative results are retained in the report rather than removed.

-## Engineering lessons

-A large fraction of the work was making the comparison trustworthy:

-- An early planner spent **61% of its budget on zero-step actions** because action availability and execution had drifted apart.
-- Impossible crafts consumed roughly **30% of decisions** before the full placement cost was included.
-- A duplicated death rule wrote post-death transitions into one training set.
-- Carrying only the number of achievements—not their identities—made the reward model unable to know which rewards were already spent.
-- Serving and training stacks produced measurably different policy scores, requiring explicit policy-version and probability checks.
-- A cached candidate-scoring implementation could produce correct forward scores with incorrect gradients, so the test suite includes a deliberately broken reference path.

-These failures shaped the final architecture and are documented because they are part of the research-engineering contribution.

 ## Limitations